purduehackers/ph-wiki-posts/README.md

 ## Installation

-Install the dependencies and devDependencies and start the server.
+Install the dependencies and run the web app.

 ```sh
 cd ph-wiki-site